5GCity/5GCity-AAA/README.md

 ### Configuration

-Currently the configuration is hold in two files:
+Currently the configuration is hold in one files:

- * etc/conf.ini - File that is used by the python script to perform the import and export both realms and APIs.
- * aaa_compose/compose-aaa.yml - File that is used by docker to mount the environment that will run the solution.
+ * aaa_compose/compose-aaa-base.yml - File that is used by docker to mount the environment that will run the solution.

-#### conf.ini

-Within the conf.ini file there is a single configuration section, gravitee.

-##### Gravitee

-The gravitee section contains Gravitee Management API access information

-* username - Gravitee admin username
-* password - Gravitee admin password

-#### compose-aaa.yml
+#### compose-aaa-base.yml

-This file is a regular docker compose file in yml format containing all needed software configurations to run the AAA environment, containing three sections "Auxiliary Services",  "GRAVITEE Services" and "Keycloak Services".
+This file is a regular docker compose file in yml format containing all needed software configurations to run the AAA environment, containing the Dashboard and three sections: "Auxiliary Services",  "GRAVITEE Services" and "Keycloak Services".

 ##### Auxiliary Services